 All candidates who have a valid and complete application for employment on file as of the published submission deadline will be invited to take a competitive written emergency medical services examination appropriate to his/her level of certification and a physical agility test.
-The Agency will offer a minimum of three testing dates to be established by the Directors(s) and all candidates will be notified of the dates.
+The Agency will offer a minimum of three testing dates and all candidates will be notified of the dates.
 Each candidate must register to take the exam and physical agility test on one of the established dates.
 The examination and physical agility test will only be administered on the days and times established and there will be no mechanism to 'make-up' the exam or physical agility test.
 Failure to test on one of the established dates will result in immediate elimination from the application process.